Chart Color Schemes

 Cherrybrook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Cherrybrook is around 19,006, reflecting a decrease of 76 people since the 2021 Census.
-The resident population in Jun 2024 was 18,948, with an additional 8 validated new addresses recorded since the Census date.
-This results in a population density ratio of 2,301 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of Cherrybrook is around 19,006, a decrease of 76 people (0.4%) since the 2021 Census figure of 19,082.
+This decrease is inferred from AreaSearch's estimation of the resident population at 18,948, based on their examination of the latest ERP data release by the ABS in June 2024 and validation of 8 new addresses since the Census date.
+The population density in Cherrybrook is 2,301 persons per square kilometer, above the national average according to AreaSearch assessments.
+Overseas migration was the primary driver of population growth in recent periods for this suburb.
+For future projections until 2041, AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections from 2022 with a base year of 2021 for areas not covered by the former data.

 Frequently Asked Questions - Population